hellbox/srob-migration/content/reviews/the-doctor-is-in.md

 name = "The Doctor is in"
 title = "The Doctor is in"
 dek = "A.L.
 Kennedy writes gorgeous literary fiction.
 Now she's written a Doctor Who novelization.
-What's up with that?" type = "Review"facebookauto = "A.L.
+What's up with that?" type = "Review" facebookauto = "A.L.
 Kennedy writes gorgeous literary fiction.
 Now she's written a Doctor Who novelization.
 What's up with that?" twitterauto = "A.L.
 Kennedy writes gorgeous literary fiction.
 Now she's written a Doctor Who novelization.
 How is it?" reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/doctor-who-the-drostens-curse.md"]